Assessment Services

 What an Evaluation Involves

-Our learning disorder evaluations are comprehensive psycho-educational assessments — combining cognitive, academic, and processing measures to build a complete picture.
-Tap any component below to learn more.
+Our learning disorder evaluations are comprehensive psycho-educational assessments, combining cognitive, academic, and processing measures to build a complete picture.

-• A comprehensive intelligence test (such as the WISC-V for children or the WAIS-IV for adults) measures overall cognitive ability and identifies specific cognitive strengths and weaknesses.
-Understanding cognitive profile is essential to diagnosing a learning disorder — the assessment looks at the relationship between intellectual ability and academic skill.
+• Cognitive Testing (IQ Assessment): A comprehensive intelligence test (such as the WISC-V for children or the WAIS-V for adults) measures overall cognitive ability and identifies specific cognitive strengths and weaknesses.
+Understanding the cognitive profile is essential to diagnosing a learning disorder.
+The assessment looks at the relationship between intellectual ability and academic skill.

-• Standardized tests measure current academic skills across reading (decoding, fluency, comprehension), math (calculation, problem solving), and written language (spelling, sentence composition, extended writing).
+• Academic Achievement Test: Standardized tests measure current academic skills across reading (decoding, fluency, comprehension), math (calculation, problem solving), and written language (spelling, sentence composition, extended writing).
 We compare these results to cognitive scores and age/grade expectations to identify significant discrepancies.

-• Underlying cognitive processing skills — such as phonological awareness, processing speed, working memory, and rapid naming — are assessed.
+• Processing Subtests: Underlying cognitive processing skills, such as phonological awareness, processing speed, working memory, and rapid naming, are assessed.
 These processes are often the root of academic difficulties and help confirm the nature of a learning disorder.

-• We gather a thorough history of academic development, educational history, prior evaluations, family history of learning differences, and current concerns.
+• Clinical Interview: We gather a thorough history of academic development, educational history, prior evaluations, family history of learning differences, and current concerns.
 For children, this involves a parent interview.

-• Validated questionnaires help capture how learning difficulties show up in daily life, at home, and across academic settings.
+• Questionnaires and Rating Scales: Validated questionnaires help capture how learning difficulties show up in daily life, at home, and across academic settings.

 What You Walk Away With

-• School accommodations — IEPs, 504 Plans, extended time, reduced distraction environments, assistive technology.
+• School accommodations: Documentation to start the process to obtain IEPs, 504 Plans, extended time, reduced distraction environments, and assistive technology.

-• Standardized exam accommodations — for the MCAT, GRE, LSAT, SAT, ACT, and licensing exams.
+• Standardized exam accommodations: Documentation needed to apply for accommodations on the MCAT, GRE, LSAT, SAT, ACT, and licensing exams.

 Accommodation testing for the MCAT, GRE, LSAT, and other standardized exams